awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 ```

 **Note**
 The AWS IoT Greengrass Core SDK supports sending MQTT messages with QoS = 0 only\.
+For more information, see [Message quality of service](gg-core.md#message-quality-of-service)\.

 The similarity between programming models also makes it possible for you to develop your Lambda functions in the cloud and then migrate them to AWS IoT Greengrass with minimal effort\.
 [Lambda executables](#lambda-executables) don't run in the cloud, so you can't use the AWS SDK to develop them in the cloud before deployment\.